lfoppiano/grobid-quantities/doc/guidelines.rst

   For the wide scenario the uncertainty goes from 45 min down to 1–2 min.

-Note: one possibility is to only mark the external boundaries of the interval.
+Note: one possibility would be to only mark the external boundaries of the interval.

 .. code-block:: xml